ashu1069/3D-Gaussian-Splatting-for-Novel-View-Synthesis/README.md

-# Fast Gaussian Splatting for Novel View Synthesis
+# 3D Gaussian Splatting: An Educational Implementation

-A clean, educational implementation of 3D Gaussian Splatting from scratch, designed for understanding and open-source contribution.
-This project provides a complete rendering pipeline for novel view synthesis using 3D Gaussians as a scene representation.
+A clean, educational implementation of 3D Gaussian Splatting from scratch, designed for learning and understanding the algorithm.
+This project provides a complete, well-documented rendering pipeline for novel view synthesis using 3D Gaussians as a scene representation.

+**Note**: This is an educational implementation written in pure PyTorch.
+For production use with 100+ FPS performance, consider using libraries with CUDA kernels like [gsplat](https://github.com/nerfstudio-project/gsplat) or the [official 3DGS implementation](https://github.com/graphdeco-inria/gaussian-splatting).

 ## Overview